 Claims that involve a lease of real property may be commenced in either the county where the person to be sued resides or in the county where the real property is located.
 Check with the district court clerk in your county courthouse if you are not sure where to file.
-Small Claims Court hears only money damage cases in the amount of $5000 or less.
+Small Claims Court hears only money damage cases in the amount of $15,000or less.
 Claims that are initiated in Small Claims Court can be removed by the Defendant to District Court.
-If the Defendant does not prevail, however, in the District Court proceeding, the Judge has discretion to award reasonable attorney's fees to the Plaintiff if the judge determines that the defendant's defense was without merit.
+If the Defendant does not prevail, however, in the District Court proceeding, the Judge has discretion to award reasonable attorney's fees to the Plaintiff.

-(an organization for owners and managers providing educational opportunities.
+An organization for owners and managers providing educational opportunities.
 (Forms are also available at a nominal cost to members)

 For questions relating to the Federal Fair Housing Act or the North Dakota Discrimination Act contact:

 Toll Free 1-866-380-2738

 HUD Housing Complaint Line 1-800-669-9777

 HUD Local Office - Fargo Field Office 701-239-5136